igor-baiborodine/kiroule.com/content/article/from-java-to-go-kicking-off-the-insurance-hub-transformation/index.md

 ---
 title: "From Java to Go: Kicking Off the Insurance Hub Transformation"
 date: 2025-07-28T17:00:00-04:00

-categories: [ "Java", "Go", "Write-up" ]
+categories: [ "Java", "Go" , "Write-up" ]
-tags: [ "Java-to-Go", "Software Migration", "Cloud-Native Go", "AI in Software Development" ]
+tags: [ "Java-to-Go" , "Software Migration", "Cloud-Native Go", "AI in Software Development" ]
 toc: false
 series: [ "Insurance Hub: The Way to Go" ]

 author: "Igor Baiborodine"
 ---

-After years spent mastering Go through books, hands-on exercises, and migrating my [Campsite Booking API](https://github.com/igor-baiborodine/campsite-booking-go) from Java, I'm setting out on my most ambitious project yet: transforming a Java-based insurance system into a modern, cloud-native Go application.
+After years spent mastering Go through books, hands-on exercises, and migrating my [Campsite Booking API](https://github.com/igor-baiborodine/campsite-booking-go) from Java, I’m setting out on my most ambitious project yet: transforming a Java-based insurance system into a modern, cloud-native Go application.
 This post marks the start of a comprehensive migration journey—one that will dive into every aspect of system modernization, from architecture redesign to